scala/scala-lang/blog/_posts/2021-04-08-scala-3-in-sbt.md

 You can learn about it in the [Forward Compatibility](https://www.scala-lang.org/blog/2020/11/19/scala-3-forward-compat.html) article.

 The TASTy reader was introduced in `2.13.4` and is still an experimental feature.
-You can  enable it with the `-Xtasty-reader` compiler option.
+You can  enable it with the `-Ytasty-reader` compiler option.

 In a Scala 2.13 project, you can declare a Scala 3 dependency using `CrossVersion.for2_13Use3`: